hug0-w/FireDetection/README.md

 # InfernoNet
-Using Machine Learning to detect wild fires from aeriel footage.

 The aim of this project was to develop a deployable neural network for use in early detection systems of forest fires.